 - Fabric

-First lie down the batten and place the board over it.
-Measure and cut the appropriate amount and staple it around the edges.
-Place the staples about every 10 inches.
+First, lay down the batting and place the board on top.
+Measure and cut the batting to size, then staple it securely around the edges—spacing staples about every 10 inches.

 The Final Look